Distance: 32.7 miles. Elevation: 7286 ft (doubt it!)

 It had been another great day out.
 There are so many spectacular rides in close proximity to this relatively unknown town.

-After the ride, looking at the map, I realised that the rest of the climb to Valberg is less steep than the bit I’d already done today.
+After the ride, looking at the map, I realised that the remainder of the climb to Valberg from where I had turned back is less steep than the bit I’d already done today.
 Worth noting for future reference.

 Click any image to view slideshow